9brada6/tabs-with-posts/development.md

 - Date Filter: Hide note 2 when not necessary.
 Change name of note 2.
 Bring last
 - checkbox(last days to first checkbox).
 Change the first note to a good explication(hard).
 - Meta Settings verify if add_query_args is good, hasn't been verified before.
-- When settings are saved, redirect to table of queries, not edit queries.

-- In author setting, and maybe in all other, when searching for an author and selecting with arrows/mouse hover, no css indication of the element selected is done.

 - Add a way when selected views/rating/popular posts plugin, to select only the first installed, the rest should be disabled.

-- change all WP button classes with twrpb-button.

 - Order: maybe add more orders, like post__in?.